DhirenGitHub/nand2tetris-hack-computer/README.md

 1. Use the Nand2Tetris Assembler to convert `.asm` to `.hack`
 2. Load machine code in the CPU Emulator
 3. Execute and verify results

-## Course Context

-Completed as part of Year 1 Computer Fundamentals coursework, demonstrating practical application of:
-- Digital logic design
-- Computer organization
-- Low-level programming
-- Hardware-software co-design

-## License

-This is educational coursework.
-Feel free to reference for learning purposes, but please complete your own coursework independently.

----

-**Note:** This project uses the Nand2Tetris platform and follows its architectural specifications.
-Visit [nand2tetris.org](https://www.nand2tetris.org/) for more information about the course and tools.